mnichols/possum/README.md

 Possum is composed of:

+#### States

+Compiles `.states` configuration to route inputs (eg events) to the appropriate handler.

 #### Queue

-Processes queued commands, in serial, invoking _n_ handlers per command.
+Processes queued commands, in serial, invoking _n_ handlers per command, collected by the `states` router.
-If the current command is deferred, it will be replayed when the condition of the deferral has been met.

-This means that the queue will need to suspend processing while deferred commands are replayed.

-#### Event Sourcing
+#### Deferrals

-Since we raise `handled` events for each invocation of a input handler, we can store these events and replay them.

-The challenge arises when you have nested machines.
-Creation of an entity is usually done by handlers.

-Typically, event streams have an id, corresponding to the aggregate root Id.
-When events are raised from any
+Exposes deferral api.
+A deferral is a specification which, when satisfied, requeues its command to be replayed immediately after the current handler has completed.
+Deferrals may be stored during an input handler.